-- e.
-An officer may issue a civil infraction to a traffic violator based upon a written complaint as reported by a citizen witnessing the violation, if the officer has reasonable cause to believe that the driver is responsible, and the Ingham County Prosecutor or East Lansing City Attorney authorizes in writing the issuance of the citation, pursuant to MCLA 257.742.
-(Note: The procedure for processing School Bus Violations is covered by MCL 257.682(3).) - 5.
-Citation Issuance: [3.6.3b] - a.
-Citations shall contain all information required under state law and be consistent with departmental guidelines for completion of documents. - b.
-The issuing officer shall provide the appropriate copy of the form to the violator and turn the remaining copies in to the ELPD Records Bureau prior to the end of the officer's workday, unless warranted by E-Citation. - c.
-Officers should inform the driver whether it is mandatory or optional to personally appear in court and the appearance date or time frame for answering the citation. - 6.
-Confiscating Registration Plates - a.
-Registration plates shall be confiscated from stopped vehicles when: - i.
-The plate has been illegally used on a vehicle other than the vehicle to which it was assigned. - ii.
-The driver of the vehicle is subject to "repeat offender" actions, the plate shall be confiscated and a temporary registration issued according to Michigan SOS guidelines. - iii.
-Plates shall be disposed of according to the SOS guidelines and Departmental procedures for handling property and evidence. - 7.
-Out of state drivers (3.6.4a) - a.
-If an out-of-state driver so requests, and a judge or magistrate is immediately available, the officer shall take the driver before the court.
+- d.
+An officer may issue a civil infraction to a traffic violator based upon a written complaint as reported by a citizen witnessing the violation, if the officer has reasonable cause to believe that the driver is responsible, and the Ingham County Prosecutor or Township Attorney authorizes in writing the issuance of the citation, pursuant to MCLA 257.742.
+(Note: The procedure for processing School Bus Violations is covered by MCL 257.682(3).) - 3.
+Citation Issuance: - a.
+Citations shall contain all information required under state law and consistent with departmental guidelines for completion of documents. - b.
+The issuing officer shall provide the appropriate copy of the form to the violator and turn the remaining copies in to the on-duty supervisor prior to the end of the officer's workday. - c.
+Officers should inform the driver whether it is mandatory or optional to personally appear in court and the appearance date or time frame for answering the citation. - 4.
+Confiscating Registration Plates

+Registration plates shall be confiscated from stopped vehicles when:

+- a.
+The plate has been illegally used on a vehicle other than the vehicle to which it was assigned. - b.
+The driver of the vehicle is subject to "repeat offender" actions, the plate shall be confiscated and a temporary registration issued according to Michigan SOS guidelines. - c.
+Plates shall be disposed according to the SOS guidelines and Departmental procedures for handling property and evidence. - G. Out of state drivers